Most days, I love being a blogger. I often call it my dream job.

 It’s very easy to allow work time to creep into family time or vice versa when your family space is the same as your work space.

-Over the last year, I allowed myself to set up my work space right smack dab in the middle of our living room on the couch.
+Over the last year, I allowed myself to set up my workspace right smack dab in the middle of our living room on the couch.
 While it’s lovely that this is an option for me, it’s also a really terrible productivity plan.
 I also use that same space for reading, hanging out with my kids, people-watching through our picture window, even occasionally putting my feet up and taking a nap.
 So over the course of the year, my work/family/personal time all sort of seemed to flow together without any real structure.
 At the end of the day, I often couldn’t tell you exactly what I had accomplished that day.
+I mentioned this to a friend of mine, who recommended I did some research into Tools to Boost Productivity, as this could be the first step to finding the balance between work and life, especially when working at home.

 My closet-turned-office space (also my new ukulele – a birthday gift that I fully intend to learn to play this year – not during my office hours though.
 Of course.).